 You need to discuss with your doctor whether Tysabri is the most suitable treatment for you.
 Do this before you start taking this medicine, and when you have been receiving it for more than two years.

+Keeping a record

+In order to improve the traceability of this medicine, your doctor or pharmacist should record the name and the lot number of the product you have been given in your patient file.
+You may also wish to make a note of these details in case you are asked for this information in the future.

 Possible brain infection (PML)